Narushima Station (Gunma): Platforms

-Adjacent stations

 History

 The first station was opened as a station of the Koizumi Line operated by Jōshū Railway company on April 10, 1926.
 The Koizumi Line was purchased by Tōbu Railway in 1937.
 The station was moved to its current location on February 10, 1944.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Narushima Station becoming "TI-41".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 982 passengers daily (boarding passengers only).